-A thriving local agricultural industry is essential to the long-term sustainability of the community.
-It preserves nonrenewable resource land, enhances regional self-reliance for food and jobs, maintains diversity of the local economy, reduces dependence on petroleum products, and increases the quality of life.
-Many local farms provide additional benefits to the larger community such as flood control, wildlife habitat protection, nutrient cycling, and scenic open space.
-Some farms also provide seasonal recreation opportunities, such as corn mazes, U-pick farms, pumpkin patches, hay rides, Christmas fairs, and petting zoos.
 As the county's population continues to grow, the need for conservation measures to protect agricultural resources intensifies because of increased development pressure on farmlands and greater local demand for agricultural products.
 This interconnection between urban and rural residents within the county and local farmers points to the need for community-wide awareness, appreciation, and support for farming.

 C. Farming Diversity and Markets: